 A separate but equally perplexing problem is the natural degradation of diesel fuel.
 A diesel engine uses only some of the fuel it pulls from the tank.
 All of that fuel goes through the high-pressure fuel pump and to the injectors operating under enormous pressure and high temperatures.
 The surplus fuel the engine is not using goes back to the tank.
-This fuel is continuously re-circulated and exposed to extreme pressure and heat, which results in the agglomeration of asphaltenes, the high carbon content, heavy end fuel molecules that are in solution when the fuel exits the refining process.
+This fuel is continuously re-circulated and exposed to extreme pressure and heat, which results in the agglomeration of asphaltenes present in the fuel, the high carbon content heavy end fuel molecules that are in solution when the fuel exits the refining process.
 Asphaltene agglomeration leads to the formation of larger and larger clusters and solids, which are very difficult to completely combust.
-These solids may grow so large that they will not pass through the filter element.
+These solids grow so large that they will not pass through the filter element.
 They become part of the polymer and sludge build up plugging the filter.

 In addition, the hot fuel coming back to the tank will raise the fuel temperature in the tank, cause condensation (water accumulation in the bottom of the tank) and contribute to microbial contamination, fuel break down, bio fouling and the build up of sludge and acid.

 Large fuel droplets and high asphaltene concentrations require more time, more energy and higher temperatures to combust than is available in engines during the combustion cycle and before the exhaust valve opens.
 Any device in the fuel system exposing the fuel to stress (heat and pressure) such as pumps, heaters, or centrifuges will increase the agglomeration of the asphaltene component of the fuel.
 If you have seen fuel that has turned dark, or almost black, in comparison to clear, bright fuel, then you have witnessed the results of this process.
 This degraded, dark fuel negatively impacts combustion.